FM Ratings for Insulated Metal Panels (IMPs): What They Mean and Why They Matter

 The FM Standards That Matter Most for IMPs

-For exterior wall IMP systems, FM 4881 builds on the fire baseline and adds evaluation for natural hazards such as wind, hail, and windborne debris.
+Builds on the FM 4880 fire baseline and adds evaluation for natural hazards — wind, hail, and windborne debris.
 FM 4880 is a prerequisite for FM 4881 in many cases.
-See: FM 4881 standard PDF.
+Critical for building envelope performance in storm-prone regions.

 FM Global Data Sheets: How Ratings Get Applied in Design

 FM ratings are not just a lab result.
 They connect to design guidance like FM Global Property Loss Prevention Data Sheets, including wind design principles and uplift considerations.
-Two foundational references:
+Two foundational references are FM Global Data Sheet 1-28 (Wind Design) and FM Global Data Sheet 1-57 (Plastics in Construction — includes guidance for polyurethane, polyisocyanurate, and polystyrene insulated panels).

 Why FM Ratings Matter to Owners, Insurers, and Lenders